Bombing of Alicante: Background

+Bombing

 On 25 May 1938, between seven and nine Italian SM.79 and SM.81 bombers of the Aviazione Legionaria bombed Alicante.
-The anti-aircraft artillery of the city was obsolete, and the air-alarm system of the city didn't work.
-The bombers dropped ninety bombs and many of them fell on the central market of the city.
+The bombers dropped ninety bombs and many of them fell on the central market and surrounding streets of the city.
 There were between 275 and 393 civilian deaths (100 men, 56 women, 10 children, and more than 100 unidentified bodies), and 1000 wounded.
 Preston said that there were several hundreds of civilians killed.

 Aftermath

 The bombings of Alicante and Granollers, and the attacks against British shipping provoked protests in London.